-Download Ubuntu Server LTS and install it in a VM with at least 4GB of memory allocated.
-The instructions below are appropriate for Ubuntu 16.04 LTS.
-If you’re still using the older Ubuntu 14.04 LTS release, then you should use these alternative build instructions.
+Download Ubuntu Server LTS and install it on a system with at least 4GB of memory allocated.
+The instructions below are appropriate for Ubuntu 16.04 LTS, which is the version we primarily support.

 Important: Do not include a dot in the hostname.
 A good hostname to choose would be